Opening Night: A Night at the Opera

 Festival Finale with Jeremy Denk and the Takács Quartet

-Our 2026 summer finale concludes with a tempestuous trio of great works, featuring the one-and-only Jeremy Denk in concert with the Takács Quartet.
+The summer finale concludes with a tempestuous trio of great works, featuring the one-and-only Jeremy Denk in concert with the Takács Quartet.
 When asked to describe his Sonata in D minor, Beethoven’s reply was characteristically cryptic.
 “Go and read Shakespeare’s Tempest.”
-We continue this stormy journey in the brooding key of F minor with Mendelssohn’s Op.
-80 Quartet and César Franck’s Piano Quintet.
+We continue this stormy journey with composer-in-residence Gabriela Lena Frank's String Quartet Quijotadas and César Franck’s Piano Quintet.

 Takács Quartet